After-Shock/Cloudbox-wiki/Jackett.md

 1. Check "Disable auto update:" and click "Apply server settings".
 The page will now reload.

-1. Click "Add Indexer" to add your preferred trackers.
+1. Click "Add Indexer" to add your preferred indexers (i.e. torrent trackers).

 1. When adding indexers into Sonarr/Radarr, you will need: